What is Logic Apps and its Benefits

 Connectors in Azure Logic Apps are used to execute certain actions or processes.
 These connectors are used to connect and work with user data.

-There are various connectors present for Azure Logic Apps, including Enterprise connectors.
+There are various connectors present for Azure Logic Apps, including Enterprise connectors (custom logic app connector).

 Users can create their own custom connectors or can use pre-defined connectors as well It is also feasible to define connectors using ARM Templates.